Cozy Peach Kitchen

 • Add the peanut butter, lite coconut milk, soy sauce, rice vinegar, and sriracha.
 Whisk to combine.

 • Bring to a boil over high heat.
 Once boiling, reduce to simmer over low, whisking occasionally to prevent sticking.
 Once thickened enough to coat the back of a spoon without sliding off, add the two cans of drained chickpeas.
 Stir to coat.
-Let simmer while you prepare the broccoli.
+Gently simmer while you prepare the broccoli.

 • To make the broccoli, heat a large cast iron pan (or other large skillet) over medium-high heat.
 Once hot, add 1 tablespoon peanut oil.
 Add steamed broccoli and black peppercorns to the hot oil.
 Allow broccoli to cook for 2 minutes on each side, or until browned.
 Sprinkle with ¼ teaspoon salt and ample black pepper after cooking.

-• Assemble rice, chickpeas and broccoli in individual bowls.
+• Assemble rice, chickpeas, and broccoli in individual bowls.
 Top with a squeeze of lime juice, cilantro and black pepper to taste.

 Notes